UnityRPG/3-Modifiers-And-Abilities/README.md

 ### 42 Level Design Paradigms
 1. Discussing our current Linear approach
 2. Introducing a range of level design paradigms and what they could mean for your game.

+### 43 Level Design Choice
+1. Challenge: add choice to your level
+2. Review our current level for ideas on how to add more choice.